braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/analytics/setting_custom_attributes.md

 Custom attribute keys and values have a maximum length of 255 characters.
 Longer strings will be truncated to 255 characters.

-Full method specifications for custom attributes can be found here within the [BrazeUser class in our KDoc][2].
+Full method specifications for custom attributes can be found here within the [BrazeUser class][2] in our KDoc.

 ### Setting custom attribute values